webix-hub/docs/data/desktop/edit.md

 Check editing methods in the [API reference](api/editability_edit.md).

-Editing via a Bound Form
+Editing via a Form
 ----------------------------------

+###Form and Component Binding

-Webix components can be bound to another component to ensure **synchronous changing** of their **data**.
+Webix components can be bound to each other to ensure select-based **synchronous changing** of their **data**.
 For instance, a simple function can be used to bind a form to a grid, which allows to edit datatable data:

 - clicking the component item will trigger form filling;
 - then you edit data in the form;
-- form saving will send changed data back to the component.
+- form [saving] will send changed data back to the component.

 ~~~js
 $$('form1').bind('datatable1');